okta/okta.github.io/_source/_posts/2018-01-30-build-secure-todo-app-vuejs-aspnetcore.md

 using Okta.Sdk.Configuration;
 ```

-Remember to replace `yourOktaOrgUrl` with your Okta Org URL.
+Remember to replace `yourOktaDomain` with your Okta Org URL.

 ### Get an Okta API token
 The Okta SDK needs an Okta API token to call the Okta API.
 This is used for management tasks (like storing and retrieving user profile data), and is separate from the Bearer tokens you’re using for user authentication.

 Generate an Okta API token in the Okta developer console by hovering on API and clicking Tokens.
 Create a token and copy the value.

-The Okta API token is sensitive and should be protected, because it allows you to do any action in the Okta API, including deleting users and applications!
-Because of this, you shouldn’t store it in code that gets checked into source control.
+The Okta API token is sensitive and should be protected, because it allows you to do any action in the Okta API (including deleting users and applications) Because of this, you shouldn’t store it in code that gets checked into source control.
 Instead, use the [.NET Secret Manager](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets) tool.

 Tip: If you’re using Visual Studio 2017 on Windows, you can right-click the project in the Solution Explorer and choose **Manage user secrets**.
 Then you can skip the installation steps and jump down to adding the secret value with `dotnet user-secrets set`.